Reps. Matt Gaetz and Marjorie Taylor Greene rally in Maricopa County to keep 'big lie' going

 “When will the witch hunt of Donald J. Trump come to an end and all of those who support him,” Greene added before joining the majority of her Republican colleagues in voting against creating the commission.

-And when 35 House Republicans voted in favor establishing the commission, former President Trump made sure to attack them.
+And when 35 House Republicans voted in favor of establishing the commission, Trump made sure to attack them.
 “See, 35 wayward Republicans—they just can’t help themselves,” Trump said in a statement, adding, “Democrats stick together, the Republicans don’t.
 They don’t have the Romney’s, Little Ben Sasse’s, and Cheney’s of the world.
 Unfortunately, we do.
 Sometimes there are consequences to being ineffective and weak.
 The voters understand!”

 Indeed, Greene and Gaetz may not be the outliers in the Republican Party that Democrats imagine them to be.
 A Morning Consult poll released Wednesday found that both were more popular among GOP voters than Rep. Liz Cheney, who was ousted from her leadership role over her continued criticism of Trump and his effort to spread lies about the 2020 presidential election.
 Just 15 percent of GOP voters surveyed said they had a favorable view of Cheney, while 23 percent said the same for Gaetz and 27 percent for Greene.

 If they can continue to ride the America First tour to even higher favorable ratings with members of their party, Gaetz and Greene may be poised to seek higher office, even the presidency itself.
-On the other hand, should the rallies continue to lay the groundwork for Trump’s return to the campaign trail and victory in 2024, the two Republicans will have no doubt have positioned themselves well, and all but guaranteed the prospect of a federal pardon or two.
+On the other hand, should the rallies continue to lay the groundwork for Trump’s return to the campaign trail and victory in 2024, the two Republicans will no doubt have positioned themselves well, and all but guaranteed the prospect of a federal pardon or two.

 Read more from Yahoo News: